-Two training sessions have been scheduled to ensure all PRISM participants are familiar with the project objectives, the sampling strategy and the use of all the instruments involved in the sampling.
-The theoretical training session is scheduled for the afternoon/evening on 28 September in YAI, while the practical training session and visit to the sampling areas are scheduled for 29 September 2019 on farms, with the detailed schedule and activities indicated in Table 7-5.
+Two training sessions (online and onsite) have been scheduled to ensure all PRISM participants are familiar with the project objectives, the sampling strategy and the use of all the instruments involved in the sampling.
+The theoretical training session is scheduled to be online and completed prior to arrival, while the practical training session and visit to the sampling areas is scheduled for 7 March 2021 with training to be conducted on the focus farms; the detailed schedule and activities is indicated in Table 7-5.